johanley/sofa-julian-date/README.md

 ## Archeology

-A 1968 paper by Fliegel and van Flandern in the *Communications of the ACM* is similar in nature to the algorithm stated in the *Explanatory Supplement* 2006, but it's not the same (at least superficially):
+A 1968 paper by Fliegel and van Flandern in the *Communications of the ACM* is similar in nature to the algorithm stated in the *Explanatory Supplement* 1992/2006, but it's not the same (at least superficially):

 https://dl.acm.org/doi/pdf/10.1145/364096.364097

-The exact algorithm in the *Explanatory Supplement* doesn't seem to have been published in a paper anywhere, and is referenced as a *personal communication*.